EdwinChang24/spaim/README.md

 Special thanks to NVIDIA in advance for sponsoring this project 👍.

-Special unthanks to the Rust Foundation for not sponsoring this project 👎.
+Special unthanks to MIPS Tech LLC for not sponsoring this project 👎.

 ## License